BrianInGermany/oldcardgames/content/_posts/en/2023-02-25-schafkopf.markdown

 Some rounds play that the value of the game is increased if one team has 3 or more matadors (German "Laufende").
 Matadors are the highest trumps in sequential order.
 E.G: if one team has the Ober of Acorns, Ober of Leaves and Ober of Hearts, that game costs 5 more each, for a total of 15 more-- whether lost or won.

 ### Doubling
 Some rounds allow doubling of the game value.
-To play this way, you must deal the cards in packages of four-- before looking at the second package, you can put a chip or token on the table to double the value of the round.
+To play this way, you must deal the cards in packages of four-- before looking at the second package, each player can put a chip or token on the table to double the value of the round.
 But be careful!
 Your next four cards could be junk.
+And sometimes multiple players double.
+- When someone doubles, take that as a signal that they have good cards.

 ### Playing with Three
 It is possible to play an informal version of Schafkopf with three players.
 - Remove the 7s and 8s